istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-multivm-rhel8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the outputs section of the deployment to obtain the **app URL**.
+- Once the deployment is successful, go to the Outputs section of the deployment to obtain the **app URL**.

   ![alt text](images/outputs.png)